ritikdhame/Airline_passengers_prediction/README.md

 The code requires the following dataset from Kaggle: https://www.kaggle.com/datasets/rakannimer/air-passengers?resource=download

-The dataset contains :  Air Passengers per month data.
+The dataset contains :  Number of Air Passengers in units of 1,000 for a given year and month.
+The dataset spans from January 1949 to December 1960, covering a period of 12 years with a total of 144 observations.

 To run the code, you need to install the following libraries: